‘B&B’ Recap For Monday, April 29: Hope Offers Flo A Job

 The Bold and the Beautiful recap features Brooke (Katherine Kelly Lang) and Ridge Forrester (Thorsten Kaye) at Forrester Creations.
 They were enjoying each other with Brooke telling Ridge, “I love it when you get excited.”
 They kissed before Hope Logan Spencer (Annika Noelle) walked in.

 Brooke asked her daughter to move to the main house while Liam Spencer (Scott Clifton) was in Paris.
 Hope refused the offer.
-Thomas Forrester (Matthew Atkinson) joined them in the office.
-When he heard of Brooke’s offer he urged Hope to think about it.
+Thomas Forrester (Matthew Atkinson) then joined them in the office.
+When he heard of Brooke’s offer, he urged Hope to think about it.
 Hope finally agreed, saying that she would like to start each day with Douglas at the breakfast table.

 Today on #BoldandBeautiful, Shauna holds Zoe at bay while she checks to see if Flo is conscious. pic.twitter.com/vFPkr1CdtC